Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

 Once done, the set up should look like this:

-Finally, you need to click on “Save,” and you have a new Google Tag that will send data to your Google Analytics account.
+Finally, you need to click on “Save,” and you will have a new Google Tag to send data to your Google Analytics account.

-Don’t Like the Google Tag Manager but Have a WordPress Powered Website?
+Don’t Like the Google Tag Manager but Have a WordPress-Powered Real Estate Website?

-I must admit, I don’t like the Google Tag Manager too much.
+I don’t like Google Tag Manager too much.
 Why is that?

-Well, I like the wide range of functionality, but I don’t like its usability, which can be confusing at times.
+I like the wide range of functionality, but I don’t like its usability, which can sometimes be confusing.

-There is an even simpler way to add Google Analytics tracking on your website without using the Google Tag Manager, provided it is based on WordPress.
+There is an even more straightforward way to add Google Analytics tracking on your website without using Google Tag Manager, provided it is based on WordPress.

-You can take a short-cut by using a simple plugin, where you just need to enter your Google Analytics Tracking ID number.
+You can take a shortcut using a simple plugin.
+You just need to enter your Google Analytics Tracking ID number.